-The NEOs' 2017 long-term incentive awards are 40% time-vested, 60% performance-based.
-The time-vested portion vests in three equal annual installments starting March 9, 2018.
-The performance-based portion is divided into two awards, one cliff vesting after a three-year performance period and the other vesting in three annual installments, depending on actual performance in each of 2017, 2018, and 2019.
-Both performance awards measure the company's performance relative to that of the 2017 peer group.
-Total shareholder return ("TSR") is the performance measure for half of the performance awards (the "TSR award") and the consolidated cash-flow-to-assets ratio is the performance measure for the other half of the award (the "CFTA award"), both detailed further below.
+Targets for NEO long-term incentive awards, which were set by the committee in February 2013 and continue to be used by the committee because they are believed to continue to represent market targets, were 329% of salary for the non-CEO NEOs and 400% of salary for the CEO.
+The committee decided that to pay competitively with the market, awards should be granted at 100% of target based on recent stock prices.
+They further decided that 60% of the stock awards should be performance based and 40% time vested.
+Half of the performance-based component (the "TSR Award") would cliff vest at the end of a three-year performance period in an amount determined based on the company's TSR for that period compared to the TSR of the peer companies during that time, and the other half (the "CFTA Award") would vest in three annual installments in an amount determined based on the company's consolidated cash-flow-to-assets ratio relative to the actual cash-flow-to-assets ratios of the 2018 peer companies for each of 2018, 2019, and 2020.
 The committee chose this award structure because it believes that TSR is a readily understood and commonly used measure of corporate performance aligning our management with our stockholders, that the cash-flow-to-assets ratio is a meaningful way to quantify the efficiency of the company's use of its assets, and that comparing our performance on those measures to peer performance on the same measures provides additional meaningful performance information.

 TSR award.
-The target number of shares for the TSR award is 30% of the total shares awarded each NEO for their 2017 long-term incentive awards (half the performance-based award), but the actual number vesting could be more or less than target, depending on performance results.
-TSR for both the company and the 2017 peer group will be determined using this formula:
+The target number of shares for the TSR award is 30% of the total shares awarded each NEO for their 2018 long-term incentive awards (half the performance-based award), but the actual number vesting could be more or less than target, depending on performance results.
+TSR for both the company and the 2018 peer group will be determined using this formula:

-$TSR = \underline{Ending\ stock\ price - Beginning\ stock\ price + Dividends}$
+TSR = Ending stock price - Beginning stock price + Dividends